Storytelling

 Play with puppets

-Use hand puppets or shadow puppets to tell stories.
+Use puppets to tell stories.
 If you don't have any, help the children make some.
+You can also your hands as shadow puppets, or hold dolls or soft toys.

 Record audio stories